-$$Cr^(f_H \cong 0.8) \cong 1$$ ,
+$$Cr^(f_H \approx 0.8) \approx 1$$ ,

 This occurs for just the same reason that S, above, had a credence of approximately 1 in the proposition that the frequency of heads is approximately 0.5.
-As before, if S obeys Lockean

-Thesis, then S will believe outright that the frequency of heads is approximately 0.8.
+As before, if S obeys Lockean Thesis, then S will believe outright that the frequency of heads is approximately 0.8.
 Yet, the objective chance that this belief is true will be incredibly low:

-$$ch(f_H \cong 0.8) \cong 0.$$
+$$ch(f_H \approx 0.8) \approx 0.$$

 S will similarly have a credence approximating zero in the proposition that the frequency of heads is approximately 0.5, and thus disbelieve outright that the frequency of heads will be approximately 0.5.
-As established above, the objective chance of this proposition is very high, so it is very likely that S will disbelieve a true proposition.
+As established above, the objective chance of this proposition is very high, so it is very likely that S will disbelieve a true proposition (and believe a false one).